FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 Access tokens are not one time use, and can live from minutes to days depending on your server configuration, so if stolen, the resources they protect are no longer secure.
 You may think "well, I don’t have any malicious JavaScript on my site".
 Have you audited all your code, and its dependencies, and their dependencies, and their dependencies?
 (There’s that echo again.)
 Do you audit all your code automatically?
 Extensive dependency trees can cause issues: someone took over an [open source library](https://snyk.io/blog/malicious-code-found-in-npm-package-event-stream/) and added malicious code that was downloaded millions of times.

-Here’s an [article about the least insecure way to use the implicit grant for an SPA](https://fusionauth.io/learn/expert-advice/authentication/spa/oauth-implicit-grant-jwts-cookies).
+Here’s an [article about the least insecure way to use the Implicit grant for an SPA](https://fusionauth.io/learn/expert-advice/authentication/spa/oauth-implicit-grant-jwts-cookies).
 This solves the issue by redirecting to the SPA after setting an HttpOnly cookie.
 In the end it basically recreates the Authorization Code grant, illustrating how the Implicit grant can't be made secure.

 The draft specification omits the Implicit grant.
 The "OAuth 2.0 Security Best Current Practices" document, however, stops short of prohibiting the Implicit grant, stating instead: